ELZO3BI/PasswordGear/README.md

 in this program you have 8 options, either you want to output a strong password or if you want to hash/encrypt your password, feel free using or copying it.

+what's new?

+now you can encrypt multiple passwords with "Yes Or No" questioning without restarting the program.